NihiraGolasangi/From-Pixels-to-3D-Semi-Calibrated-Stereo-Reconstruction-and-Depth-Validation/steps/stereo_matching.md

     - `queryIdx` : index of the matched keypoint in the left image
     - `trainIdx` : index of the matched keypoint in the right image
 - We use these attribute to construct `pts1` and `pts2`
-- `kpL[m.queryIdx].pt` → returns (x, y) coordinate of the keypoint in the left image, `kpL` is the descriptor we got after applying SIFT
+- `kpL[m.queryIdx].pt` → returns (x, y) coordinate of the keypoint in the left image, `kpL` is the list of `cv2.KeyPoint` we got after applying SIFT to the left image.
 - Likewise for `kpR[m.trainIdx].pt` in the right image

+- So, index `i` in both arrays corresponds to a matched pair of points between the left and right images.
+    - `pts1[i]` is the (x, y) coordinate of a keypoint in the left image.
+    - `pts2[i]` is the corresponding (x, y) coordinate of the matching keypoint in the right image.